mcadete/AI_Trivia_Game/README.md

 # AI-Powered Trivia Game

-An intelligent trivia game powered by OpenAI, CrewAI, and LangChain.
+An intelligent trivia game powered by OpenAI and CrewAI.
 This application creates dynamic, engaging trivia questions across various difficulty levels and categories, perfect for game nights and educational settings.

 ## Features